-- Indigenous Innovation, which involves contributing to economic growth through distinctive research and development; - Taiao, which is concerned with achieving environmental sustainability through iwi and hapū relationships with land and sea; - Hauora/Oranga, which centres around improving health and social wellbeing; and - Mātauranga, which involves exploring indigenous knowledge.
+- Indigenous Innovation, which involves contributing to economic growth through distinctive research and development. - Taiao, which is concerned with achieving environmental sustainability through iwi and hapū relationships with land and sea. - Hauora/Oranga, which centres around improving health and social wellbeing. - Mātauranga, which involves exploring indigenous knowledge.

-II.
 Vision Mātauranga and the Marsden Fund

-Please note that Vision Mātauranga is now included as an assessment criterion:
+Please note that Vision Mātauranga is included as an assessment criterion:

-Proposals should consider the relation of the research to the themes of Vision Mātauranga and, where relevant, how the project will engage with Māori.
+Proposals must consider the relation of the research to the themes of Vision Mātauranga and, where relevant, how the project will engage with Māori.

-For the Marsden Fund Council Award, applicants indicate using a tick box whether or not Vision Mātauranga is relevant and, if so, which of the four themes apply - please refer to instructions for Section 3.
+For the Marsden Fund Council Award, applicants indicate whether or not Vision Mātauranga is relevant and, if so, which of the four themes apply - please refer to instructions for Section 2.

-Up to one additional page will be available for statements on Vision Mātauranga immediately following the description of research in Sections 2a-2c.
+Up to one additional page will be available for statements on Vision Mātauranga immediately following the description of research in Sections 3a-3c.
 This is to enable Vision Mātauranga to be more easily integrated into the conceptual framework and/or research design.
 Where Vision Mātauranga is appropriate to a proposal, it can contribute to the assessment of its overall excellence.